All information related to the different types of doctoral theses is set forth in Articles 34, 36, and 37 of the USC Doctoral Studies Regulations.

 a) Co-authorship

-If they are not in alphabetical order, the doctoral candidate must be the first or second signatory.
+If author names are not listed in alphabetical order, the doctoral candidate must be either the first or second author.

 b) Alignment with the research plan